Updated March 2021

 So here’s my trip down my own personal Memory Lane of Special Bathtubs, including the most amazing one I’ve ever seen.
 If you have some special tubs, please share them in the comments below.

 Punta Cana, Dominican Republic

 I visited the celebrity-level luxurious Iberostar Grand Bavaro in Punta Cana, Dominican Republic, the fourth and by far most upscale resort in this country for Iberostar.
 My gorgeous suite, done in peaceful shades of beige and blue grey, had a wood-floored balcony facing the Caribbean.

-But it’s the bathroom that is truly breathtaking – the Jacuzzi tub has a view of the ocean, the meandering pool surrounded by tented lounging beds and wicker chaises and the huge ship that houses a bar and is a signature of this adults-only resort.
+But it’s the bathroom that was truly breathtaking – the Jacuzzi tub had a view of the ocean, the meandering pool surrounded by tented lounging beds and wicker chaises and the huge ship that houses a bar and is a signature of this adults-only resort.
 I can shower, floss my teeth, go through my 87-second makeup routine and even tinkle, all with a view of the ocean.

 One night I lowered the see-through shades on the two exposed sides of the tub, filled it with hot water and sprinkled it with Forest Essentials Sea Salt.
 Ready for the ultimate relaxation, I pressed the button for the invigorating yet soothing bubbles, and was instantly rewarded with projectile blasts of water in the face.
 Now my hair was soaked, so the bath was over as I scrambled to dry my hair before dinner.
 But at least I could dry it with a view of the twinkling lights of the ship and the blue haze of the pool.